 The Earth has a natural layer of greenhouse gases that, until recently, has maintained reasonably stable atmospheric temperatures around the planet – coldest in areas furthest away from the sun (the North and South Poles), warmest around the areas closest to the sun (the Equatorial lands and sea masses).

-Where do these gasses come from?
+Where do these gases come from?

 Ozone occurs naturally in the stratosphere (a layer between 30 km and 50 km above sea level) and was created when life on Earth evolved billions of years ago.
 The gas is a mutated form of oxygen created when stratospheric oxygen absorbs harmful ultraviolet rays emitted from the sun.
-Our main concern is that the naturally protective ‘ozone layer’ has been damaged by other gasses such as chlorofluorocarbons (CFCs) causing holes in the protective layer which allow the harmful UV rays through.
+Our main concern is that the naturally protective ‘ozone layer’ has been damaged by other gases such as chlorofluorocarbons (CFCs) causing holes in the protective layer which allow the harmful UV rays through.

 Both methane and nitrous oxide are produced largely through waste animal gas (eructation and flatulence, more commonly known as burps and farts) and the use of nitrogen-based fertilisers.

 Water vapour is constantly present in the atmosphere forming greenhouse clouds and, ultimately, rain.
 An increase in atmospheric temperature is accompanied by an associated increase in atmospheric water vapour resulting in more clouds (and rain), resulting in an increase in atmospheric temperature, resulting in… It’s a vicious circle.

 Carbon dioxide is created by the burning of carbon-based fossil fuels such as natural gas, coal and oil.
 The more we convert these fuels into energy to power the needs of industrialisation such as manufacturing, transportation, and home energy requirements, the more carbon dioxide we produce, most of which is pumped into the atmosphere.